Bonny Light oil: Tadpole

 The tadpoles of African clawed frog were treated with 10,20, or 30 ppm of Water soluble fraction (WSF), Water insoluble fraction (WIF), and whole crude (WC).
 Although the exposure to these substances did not cause death, the weights of the tadpoles were affected.
-After being released for 2weeks, whole crude or its WSF aroused weight loss in the tadpoles.
+After being released for two weeks, whole crude or its WSF aroused weight loss in the tadpoles.
 In the case of WIF, weight loss happened only when 30 ppm of it was exposed to the tadpoles.
-In contrast to it, when tadpoles were contacted with WC or its fractions for 4 weeks, all the tadpoles lost their weight.
+In contrast to it, when tadpoles were contacted with WC or its fractions for four weeks, all the tadpoles lost their weight.
 The weight loss of tadpoles suggests the harmful effect of chemicals and a high Malondialdehyde (MDA) level indicates tissue damage of tadpoles.

-After 4weeks of exposure, the level of MDA remarkably increased in the proportion to the amount of crude oil, and liquid peroxidation was the highest in the tadpoles which are treated with WSF.
-Compared to 2weeks of exposure, the activities of antioxidant enzymes, such as SOD and glutathione reductase (GR), were reduced in week 4.
+After four weeks of exposure, the level of MDA remarkably increased in the proportion to the amount of crude oil, and liquid peroxidation was the highest in the tadpoles which are treated with WSF.
+Compared to two weeks of exposure, the activities of antioxidant enzymes, such as SOD and glutathione reductase (GR), were reduced in week 4.